NanoCommons/identifiers/readme.md

 * a webpage
 * a provider, contact, or project name

-Keep in mind that provided data is provided to the registry under the [CCZero license](LICENSE.md).
+Keep in mind that provided data is provided to the registry under the [CCZero license](license.md).

 ## Providing data

+[This document](register.md) explains how to register new materials.